Bucket List: Amazing Places to Visit in Shanghai, China

-As a Filipino who has a deep love for travels, I always find traveling to Asia the most memorable ones, and that includes my recent trip in Shanghai.
+As a Filipino who has a deep love for travel, I always find traveling to neighboring Asian countries the most memorable one, including my recent trip to Shanghai.

 We rounded up amazing activities and places to visit in Shanghai, so read along!